MartinPulec/UltraGrid/FIXES.md

 * fixed inability to run portaudio + decklink at the same time in Windows
 * fixed PortAudio default devce selection and capture channel count

+#### 1.8.3

+* build fixes
+* fixed libavcodec compression of videos with very small resolution
+* [GPUJPEG] fixed parsing of q=/restart= options
+* Reed-Solomon - support for multiple tiles
+* [dshow] fixed indexing of devices in help (always has been indexed from 1, also is used from parameter but in help were shown indexed from 0
+* fixed reflector truncating address
+* fixed DeckLink incorrecctly displaying interlaced video